 The Right Bike at The Right Time : a brand new (old) interface for VR

-Recent advances and developments in low cost VR hardware (e.g. Head mounted displays HMD), in particular those that use mobile phones as a computational head mounted device together with recent software developments, have given architects and designers new opportunities to use VR as part of their toolbox.
-With the continuing rise in interest and availability of VR seemingly in all sectors of life, low cost VR interfaces continue to be of increasing relevance to architecture.
-The new changes in the whole system are driven by the interests of the gaming industry and today, this a powerful and economically flourishing industry with a great deal of available resources.
+Introduction Recent advances and developments in low cost VR hardware (e.g. Head mounted displays HMD), in particular those that use mobile phones as a computational head mounted device together with recent software developments, have given architects and designers new opportunities to use VR as part of their toolbox.
+With the continuing rise in interest and availability of VR seemingly in all sectors of life, low cost VR interfaces start to be of increasing relevance to architecture.
+The new changes in the whole system are driven by the interests of the gaming industry and today this a powerful and economically flourishing industry with a great deal of available resources.
 This paper combines a reappraisal of an older project and revises/updates it with the findings of more recent work and tries to address the old problem of “using the right tool at the right time”.

 Developments in display and tracking technologies continue to draw headlines, but for architectural use, the way we interact and interface with the virtual space is of equal, if not greater importance.
 Our conjecture is that to experience a virtual space in a believably immersive way, we should be able to navigate it in as natural manner as possible - using a mouse or proprietary controller to experience architecture is only a partial and often unnatural solution.
 Ideally, users should be able to replicate their natural movements in the virtual world.